billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

   top-level subroutine?
 Everything?
 Just state updates?
 Just tracer updates?
 Just state updates + tracer updates?

+  **From discussion:** See notes below, under the "other notes from discussion" heading.

 - What (if anything) of the split-out things should be lumped together into a single subroutine, vs. each logically coherent thing being in its own subroutine?
 For example: we could combine the update of